For the last six years, I’ve been a freelancer.

 Freelancing–and more specifically, freelance writing, editing, proofreading, transcription…whatever–is hard work.
 It takes flexibility and a good sense for business.
 It means being safe and taking care of yourself out there, but also staying optimistic knowing your clients will take care of you, too.

-That’s why I’ve summed it all up under three headings, to make it easier to break down the unnaturally big prospect of “freelancing” so you can make freelancing work for you, no matter your future prospects or aims.
+That’s why I’ve summed it all up under three headings.
+I want to make it easier for you to swallow the unnaturally big apple of “freelancing” so that you can make the whole process work for YOU, no matter your future prospects or aims.

 - Getting the Client

 Getting the client starts long before your proposal ever ends up in their inbox.
-In fact, it starts with yourself: with confidence, and self- and market-awareness.
-How else are you going to succeed if you can’t ask for a price that matches what you’re worth?
-How can you serve if you aren’t ready to call yourself a writer?
+In fact, it starts with yourself: with confidence, self-awareness, and a good market sense.
+How else are you going to succeed if you can’t work up the courage to ask for a what you’re worth?
+How can you serve your future if you aren’t ready to call yourself a real professional?

 That’s the first step, one you can take right now: Take ownership.
 You’re a writer!
 You are analytical, can turn a phrase like a demon, and are ready to show off your skills and apply them to challenges that drive you.
 You are willing to go the extra mile to please the clients of your dreams.
 If you have even a single year of English education, you’re already half-way there: you know how to make a thesis, you know how to organize a good research paper, and have been exposed to the criticisms of professors who make their living as non-freelance editors and writers.